tharel1/polymorphic-unity/README.md

 # Polymorphic Unity

 Unity inspector lack on support polymorphism.
-This library allow you, for a parent class, to define all the children you want to use in the inspector and serialize their field dynamically depending on the current child choosen.
+This library allow you, to define all the children class of a base class.
+The inspector will serialize their fields dynamically depending on the current choosen child.

 :white_check_mark: Supports :
 * Concrete class, abstract class and interface parent.